Lynchburg Hospital

 The Lynchburg Hospital is a historic hospital complex located on the corner of Federal Street and Hollins Mill Road in Lynchburg, Virginia.
 It consists of the main hospital building, the nurse's home, an office building, a picnic pavilion, a storage building, and a boiler building.
 It was built in 1911 by the City of Lynchburg to serve as the city's municipal hospital.
 As designed, the original hospital was divided into two sections, a three-story main block and a rear annex, featuring Georgian Revival detailing.
-It is now a senior home known as Tinbridge Manor.
+It is now a known as Elora Gardens at Lynchburg.
+A section 8 property.

 It was listed on the National Register of Historic Places in 1999.